Medicare Levy Surcharge

 - you are normally exempt from the Medicare levy because you are a prescribed person and you do not have any dependents.
 Your income level is not considered in this case,

-To work out your annual income for MLS purposes, you can refer to the Australian Taxation Office's Medicare Levy Surcharge Income Test or contact the ATO directly.
+To work out your annual income for MLS and Rebate purposes, you can refer to the ATO's Private Health Insurance Rebate Calculator or contact the ATO directly.